Upgrading applications from XP 7 to XP 8

 enonic project sandbox

-When the command has completed successfully, the sandbox will be associated with your project.
+When the command is completed successfully, the sandbox will be associated with your project.
 This enables us to build, deploy and test the application.

 Using Git?
 Enonic CLI adds a ### Enonic ### .enonic |